Tuesday, July 28, 2015

 enroute Uttarkashi, Uttarakhand

-My mother had earlier visited two of the four Main Dhams, Jagannath Puri Dham and Rameshwaram Dham.
-She had a wish to complete rest of the two Dhams visits, Dwarkadhish Dham and Badrinath Dham.
-Though she wanted to visit Dwarka first but when some of my relatives came back from the Badrinath and Kedarnath dham and described their pleasant journey, I decided to visit Badrinath dham first.
-From them I came to know about "The Char Dham Yatra" of Uttarakhand.
-But after a lot of thinking we finalized that out of these four we will not go to Yamunotri because it required about 14 km on foot / horse-ride journey.
-We had time constraints and could not afford to exhaust old mother.
-Kedarnath dham was also a difficult journey but it was equally important religious place.
+My mother had earlier visited two of the four main Dhams, Jagannath Puri Dham and Rameshwaram Dham.
+She had a wish to complete the rest of the two Dhams visits, Dwarkadhish Dham and Badrinath Dham.
+Though she wanted to visit Dwarka first when some of my relatives came back from Badrinath and Kedarnath Dham and described their pleasant journey, I decided to visit Badrinath Dham first.
+From them, I came to know about "The Char Dham Yatra" of Uttarakhand.
+But after a lot of thinking we finalized that out of these four, we would not go to Yamunotri because it required about 14 km on foot / horse-ride journey.
+We had time constraints and could not afford to exhaust my old mother.
+Kedarnath Dham was also a difficult journey but it was an equally important religious place.
 This Shiva-linga being one of the twelve "Jyotirlingas", we could not miss this opportunity.
-Road to Gangotri dham was motor-able so we decided to visit there too.
-We decided to visit first the Gangotri dham and then to Kedarnath dham and finally to Badrinath Dham .
-Though many travel companies offer package tours to these visits, but I decided to travel by rented car because it gives one sufficient time to enjoy
+The road to Gangotri dham was motor-able so we decided to visit there too.
+We decided to visit first the Gangotri Dham then to Kedarnath Dham and finally to Badrinath Dham.
+Though many travel companies offer package tours for these visits, but I decided to travel by rented car because it gives one sufficient time to enjoy

 the scenes and move according to will.